wdi-sg/activerecord-intro/readme.md

 #### The `Gemfile` - an aside

 A `Gemfile` is a file we create which is used for describing gem dependencies for Ruby programs.
-Allows for easier collaboration of apps.
+Allows for easier collaboration on apps.
 TLDR: Take someone's code, use it in your program.

-We stand on the shoulders of giants.
-Oh there's code for that? yoink.

 In the `Gemfile`: